How To Use Gym Equipment For Beginners – SWEAT

 7. Cable machine

-The free-motion dual-cable machine can be used to work out almost any part of your body with a variety of resistance exercises.
+The free-motion dual-cable machine can be used to work out almost any part of your body with a variety of resistance exercises thanks to multiple attachments and clips.
 It uses a pulley system and stacked weights which you can adjust by placing the pin in the weight stack.

 The cable machine is a great piece of equipment as it allows you to work at all angles (as opposed to a vertical lat pull-down) and provides continuous tension on your muscles throughout the entire movement.
 You can’t always achieve this with free weights!